pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

+- There are lots of functions for what you can *do* with TupleTableSlots:
+  - create them, get the tuple out, store a tuple in, etc.
+  - To see the API surface I'd just look at the include files.
+  - But FOR PORTION OF gives us some examples:
-- Okay so we've got our tuple table slots, and here is our code again that actually does something with them.
+- We've got our tuple table slots, and here is our code again that actually does something with them.
 - Here (highlight) we pull out the old version of the row.
   This should just hand us back the reference,